LunarLumos/result.diu/README.md

 A clean, responsive web application for Daffodil International University students to view their academic results.

+## ❓ Why I Built This

+During result publication days, Daffodil International University's official website often crashes due to high traffic, leaving students frustrated.
+I created this lightweight alternative to:
+- Provide **instant access** to results when the main portal is down
+- Display results in a **cleaner, more organized** format
+- Calculate **automated CGPA summaries** (not available on the official portal)

 ## ✨ Features

 - **Instant Result Lookup** by Student ID